The-Rob-Sellers/fs-journal/notes/Figma.md

 FIGMA
 4/27/23
 Figma design tips!
-Create a desktop frame (extend down for scrolling) pick at least three colors to work with in boxes off to the size low-fidelity mock layout = Nav bar, banner image, options menu/nav row (regions) group elements = shift click, then ctrl-G - they move as one
+Create a desktop fr ame (extend down for scrolling) pick at least three colors to work with in boxes off to the size low-fidelity mock layout = Nav bar, banner image, options menu/nav row (regions) group elements = shift click, then ctrl-G - they move as one